 One of the best parts of my job is working with curious, engaged, and passionate students.
 At UW-Madison, I teach what we think is the largest women’s health class in the country (GWS 103).
-You can check out the syllabus here: GWS 103 fall 2016 syllabus.
+You can check out the syllabus here: GWS 103 Fall 2017 syllabus.
 The course was created by amazing women over 35 years ago, and I’m honored to keep the 103 tradition going with my current GWS colleagues.
-I’ll be back at the helm of GWS 103 this fall.
-This summer, for the fourth time, we’re offering the new online version of the course to over 200 students.
+This summer, for the fifth time, we’re offering the new and improved online version of the course to over 200 students.

 A brief example of a video from the online course can be found here.